 There are many experienced e-commerce sellers that have for some time now predicted that Amazon might merge the two selling platforms.

-But for now, let’s talk about the differences so you can see which Amazon strategy is right for you.
+But for now, let’s talk about the differences.

 Amazon’s Seller Central – This is What You Already Know